Recognising 1000 Solutions

 - Our gas extraction is 100% MPs compliant (the rules for safe gas recovery);

-- Reduces cost of power 50% to grid, compared to displaced diesel power;
+- Reduces cost of power to grid by 50-60%, compared to displaced diesel power;

-- The region’s total fossil fuel imports can be cut by about 50%;
+- The region’s total fossil fuel imports, including diesel and HFO, can be cut by about 50%;

 - Gas can replace woodfuel or charcoal, supplying it by pipeline.
-See the NASA picture below;
+See the NASA picture below for deforestation evidence;

-- The value of energy produced from Lake Kivu increases by 400%, to $50 B over 50 years;
+- The value of energy produced from Lake Kivu increases by 400%, to $50 B over 50 years, excluding carbon offsets;

 - Per capita GDP impact, for 20 M people regionally, may improve 10-20%.